Detection of B cell proliferation

 The image shows the identification of bone marrow plasma blasts and plasma cells using CD138 antigen and flow cytometry.

-Recombinant Antibody Production Core
+Recombinant Monoclonal Antibody Production Service

 Monoclonal antibodies are a central tool for epigenetic research.
 However, limited quantities, inconsistent quality – particularly with ChIP-seq – and the lack of modification-specific antibodies have impeded progress.
 Single-cell cloning technology allows B cells expressing antigen-specific antibodies to be purified directly from immunized mice via FACS.
-Immunoglobulin genes are amplified from single cells, cloned into expression vectors and antibodies are produced in vitro.
+Immunoglobulin genes are amplified from single cells, cloned into expression vectors, and antibodies are produced in vitro.

 Advantages of this technology over traditional hybridoma monoclonal production include: